-Commissioned in 1903, the Hotel Belleclaire is a classic example of Beaux Arts architecture on the Upper West Side with a star-studded history to boot: Mark Twain and Babe Ruth are famous past guests of the hotel.
-The design of the building adds uniquely curved walls to some suites, where views of area brownstones can be appreciated.
+Commissioned in 1903, the Hotel Belleclaire is a classic example of Beaux-Arts architecture with a star-studded history to boot: past guests include Mark Twain and Babe Ruth.
+The design of the building adds uniquely curved walls to some suites, where views of the area’s brownstones can be appreciated.
 The hotel is a base for walking tours of the Upper West Side, where travelers can stroll to Strawberry Fields and Bethesda Fountain at their leisure.

-The High Line Hotel is named for the elevated train tracks that were re-envisioned as a linear park in 2009, but the history of the red brick Collegiate Gothic building goes back much further.
+The High Line Hotel is named for the elevated train tracks that were re-envisioned as a linear park in 2009, but the history of the red-brick Collegiate Gothic building goes back much further.
 Built in 1895, the hotel was originally a seminary (and part of it still is today).
-Before that, an apple orchard sat on the family estate where Clement Clarke Moore wrote Twas the Night Before Christmas.
-Each of the High Line Hotel’s 60 rooms honor this history with Western Electric rotary phones, antique furniture, and vintage typewriters.
+Before that, an apple orchard sat on the family estate, which was where Clement Clarke Moore wrote ‘Twas the Night Before Christmas.’
+Each of The High Line Hotel’s 60 rooms honor this history with Western Electric rotary phones, antique furniture and vintage typewriters.